-Scott Gavaletz, a veterinarian and owner of Branford Veterinary Hospital in Branford, Connecticut, describes mange in cats as “the single most itchy disease a cat can get.”
-That description alone should motivate any cat owner to do what they can to keep mange from affecting their pets.
+Scott Gavaletz, a veterinarian and owner of Branford Veterinary Hospital in Branford, Connecticut, describes mange in cats as "the single most itchy disease a cat can get."
+That description alone should motivate cat owners to do what they can to keep mange from affecting their pets.

 What Is Mange?

 Mange is another name for a mite infestation.
 The two most common types of mange are due to Demodex cati (black mange) and Scabies Sarcoptes (red mange) mites.
 These mites burrow under the skin causing the extreme itching and subsequent hair loss on a cat.